Small-town businesses in the 1960s operated on a currency we’ve mostly abandoned: knowing your customers by name.

 Dairy Queens were a fixture of social life in small Midwestern and Southern towns during the 1950s and 1960s.

-You went there after little league games and on hot summer nights.
+You went there after Little League games and on hot summer nights.

 In the early 1960s, the chain introduced barn-like stores with a charming Dutch maid weathervane on top.